Daheltechies25/SQL/README.md

 - Which customers have not placed any orders in the last month?

-## 🗃️ Dataset 2: Used in Session 6
+## 🗃️ Dataset 2: Used for practice

 This dataset includes four tables and is used for analyzing the operations of a manufacturing company.